egateway-nl/IdentityServer/README.md

 # IdentityServer
 ## What is Identity Server ?
-Identity Server is an open source framework which implements OpenId Connect and OAuth2 protocols for .Net Core.
+Identity Server is an open source framework which implements OpenId Connect and OAuth2 protocols.
 With IdentityServer, we can provide authentication and access control for our web applications or Web APIs from a single point between applications or on a user basis.
 IdentityServer determines how is your web or native client applications that want to access Web Api or Api (Resource) in corporate applications or modern web applications can be accessed using authentication and authorization.
 So for this operations, there is no need to write identification specific to the client application on the Web API side.

 You can call this centralized security system as a security token service, identity provider, authorization server, IP-STS and more.
 As a summary IdentityServer provides that issues security tokens to clients.